 - is organized, staffed, and supported to warrant confidence that it will continue to achieve its educational objectives in the foreseeable future.

-NWCCU recently adopted a 7-year cycle of institutional self-evaluation and review to ensure that institutions meet NWCCU Eligibility Requirements and are in conformance with NWCCU Accreditation Standards.
-The accelerated calendar of review events for the University of Utah is:
+In Fall 2020, NWCCU adopted an updated 7-year cycle of institutional self-evaluation and review to ensure that institutions meet NWCCU Eligibility Requirements and are in conformance with NWCCU Accreditation Standards.
+The calendar of upcoming review events for the University of Utah is:

-The University’s Year Three Self-Evaluation Report was submitted to NWCCU on September 17, 2012, and the site visit took place October 29-31, 2012.
+The University’s previous Mid Cycle Self Evaluation Report was submitted to NWCCU on September 21, 2018, and the site visit took place October 29-30, 2018.

 Please address any questions about the report or accreditation review process to: